-Proper management and protection of Natural Resources aboard MCB Butler begins with a comprehensive inventory of the plants and animals that inhabit the installation.
 The Kushi Watershed, located in the northern portion of Okinawa in Nago City, encompasses an area of approximately 1,880 acres, more than two thirds of which are situated within MCB Butler's Central Training Area (CTA).
-During FY15, the Natural Resources Management Program began conducting a flora and fauna survey of the watershed that yielded a total of 415 species of vascular plants and 740 species of terrestrial and aquatic animals.
+During FY16 and FY17, the Natural Resources Management Program conducted multiple flora and fauna surveys of the watershed that yielded a total of 415 species of vascular plants and 740 species of terrestrial and aquatic animals.
 One protected species, the Japanese Wood Pigeon was detected.
 Three Natural Monument Species, designated by the Okinawa Prefectural Government, were also identified within the study area: Kuroiwa's Ground Gecko, Anderson's Alligator Newt, and the Great Nawab Butterfly.
 These discoveries within the CTA, coupled with proper mitigation strategies, have provided for mission success with minimal impact to important Host Nation species.